voscarmv/restaurant_page/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to [Microverse](www.microverse.org) for the opportunity.
-- Inspiration
+- Thanks to [The Odin Project](https://www.theodinproject.com/) for the guidance.
-- etc
+- Thanks to Michael Hartl for his [tutorial](https://www.railstutorial.org/).

 ### Image credits